Thursday, 17 April 2014

 Mandy Thursday Morning

 The English name for today, Mandy Thursday (the spelling with a 'u' is relatively modern) derives from one of the key features of the day, the Mandatum, or Washing of Feet.
 Mandy Thursday is rather composite in its structure with many elements coming together before the celebration of the LORD's Pascha.
-Mnndy Thursday is a double of the first class.
+Mandy Thursday is a Double of the First Class.

-Anciently Mandy Thursday was the day when the public penitents, previously expelled from the church on Ash Wednesday, were reconciled.
+Anciently, Mandy Thursday was the day when the public penitents, previously expelled from the church on Ash Wednesday, were reconciled.
 When there were multiple Masses this day the first was for the reconciliation of the penitents.
-The rite for reconciliation, in some ways a mirror image of the rite of expulsion in that the penitents were led back into church, can still be found in the Pontificale.
-Interesingly, this rite clearly, in somewhat reduced forms, continued until modern times.
-Purusing an Ordo for 1943 for the Diocese of Angers part of the entry for Mandy Thursday reads "In Ecclesia Cath.
+The rite for reconciliation, in some ways a mirror image of the rite of expulsion in that the penitents were led back into church, can still be found in the Pontificale Romanum.
+Interestingly, this rite clearly, in somewhat reduced forms, continued until modern times.
+Perusing an Ordo for 1943 for the Diocese of Angers part of the entry for Mandy Thursday reads "In Ecclesia Cath.
 Post Nonam, Preces Quadragesimales seu absolutionis."

 In the morning the Hours of Prime, Terce, Sext and None are chanted in aggregation.
-The choir altar is vested as it was on yesterday evening for Tenebrae with violet antependium, lighted candles of unbleached wax and a violet veil on the Cross.
+The choir altar remains vested as it was yesterday evening for Tenebrae with a violet antependium, lighted candles of unbleached wax and a violet veil on the Cross.
 The Little Hours take on a special and much simplified form during the Triduum in the Roman rite.
-The text for the Little Hours of the Triduum may be downloaded here.

 The choir enters the sanctuary, seniores ante inferiores, and kneels for Aperi, Domini then rises whilst a Pater noster, Ave Maria and Credo are said on the lips.
 The usual start of the Hours is omitted, as are antiphons, and Prime begins with the first verse of Psalm 53, Deus, in nomine tuo salvum me fac being intoned by the duty side cantor.
 The choir Signs itself at the opening words.
 The psalms are monotoned the verses taken by alternate sides of choir.
 Gloria Patri is not sung or said during the Triduum.
 After the last verse of Ps.
 53 the choir continues, without break or intonation, with the first stanza of Ps.
 118, Beati immaculati, and then with the second stanza Retribue.
 At the last verse a fall of a tone is made on the last syllable.